DR Congo blocks Soco from oil search in Virunga park

 Soco's chief executive Roger Cagle told the BBC that oil exploration would continue on the Ugandan side of the border regardless of the Congolese decision.

-He told Reuters news agency he was surprised how quickly the decision had been taken.
+He said he was surprised how quickly the decision had been taken.

 Environmental activists had also feared that the search for oil could damage fish stocks in nearby Lake Edward - a vital food supply for some 500,000 families.